Vladimir-csp/xdg-terminal-exec/README.md

 If command and its arguments are given, then values of both `Exec=` and `X-ExecArg=` will be used.
 Run with `DEBUG=1` to see verbose messages to stderr.

-## limitations
+## Limitations

 There is no mechanism for handling special quoting and arguments/strings that may be required for some terminals.
-Argument array is transmitted as is.
+Argument array given on command line is transmitted as is.

 At least when using xterm, command:
 ```